“The Jack Clement Years”

 Today, as traditionalists will testify.
 There has been, and is a trend towards a corruption of time-honoured traditional “Country Music”, the so called Progressive or Rock Country.
 This is an almost complete loss to the genre of individual and talented styles, and endangers the history and traditions of true “Country”.
 It is for this reason we must make every endeavour to keep alive the customs and memories of the pioneers that shaped this music.
 It is through them that the so called upcoming stars of today owe a deep gratitude.
 Without the spirit of the past and true legends of the genre there would be no Country Music out there to celebrate.

 This leads on to refer to, or to enlighten those who seek the origins of this music.
 Nashville is not the traditional home of Country Music.
 The birth of the genre was actually in Bristol, Tennessee.
 Known as, “The Bristol Sessions” back in 1927.
 Nashville, yes, laid claim to be the so called “Music City”, due to its promotion and music business establishments.
 As for live music, apart from the Ryman Auditorium, the traditional home of, “The Grand Ole Opry”, there were no live entertainers appearing in Nashville until the 60’s.
-This suitably brings me to “The Stoneman Family”, their contribution to the genre, and to the Nashville we know today.
+This suitably brings me to “The Stoneman's”, and their contribution to the genre.
+And to the Nashville we know today.

 Books that are relative in their own right and contribute intensely to the Stoneman story: